 Uptime is the amount of time the server hosting your website is operational – and the amount of time your website is seen.
 You might think that an uptime rate of 99% is pretty good.
 But the flip side is the downtime is 1% – which, over 30 days is equivalent to 7 hrs and 12 minutes.
 Over 7 hours when your website could be offline.

 In the world before Google, how did businesses advertise themselves?
-Newspaper adverts, flyers, brochures, Yellow Pages – all great marketing material, and all needing distribution.
+Newspaper adverts, flyers, brochures, Yellow Pages – all great marketing material and all needing distribution.
 Your website is no different.
 Once it’s built and hosted on the internet, you need to make sure it’s getting seen.
 Google will generally review your website every 28 days and if nothing changed in the site nothing will change in your ranking – except maybe going down!

 Your website is only the start of your online presence.
 Remember that your website is competing with the websites of thousands of other businesses.
 To succeed, you need a structured online marketing plan that fits with your overall marketing strategy and your business objectives.

-Again be realistic.
-Digital Marketing is cheaper than traditional forms of marketing however you get what you pay for.
-While many of the tools available in the digital marketing arsenal are ‘free’ in terms of financial cost, there is always a time cost associated with administering and utilising them.
+Again, be realistic.
+Digital marketing is cheaper than traditional forms of marketing, however you get what you pay for.
+While many of the digital tools available are ‘free’ in terms of financial cost, there is always a time cost associated with administering and utilising them.